-There is a growing need for materials and chemical scientists with expertise and experience in predictive theory and modeling, driven by the goal to reduce the time to develop and deploy new materials and chemical systems as well as by remarkable advances in computer power, algorithms, and data repositories.
-BES supports the Materials Genome Initiative (MGI), a multiagency initiative that aims at halving the time to deployment of new materials.
-The BES MGI-related activities include the development of new, experimentally validated, software tools and associated data that contribute to a fully integrated approach from material discovery to applications, with an emphasis on research that will provide the foundations for new energy technologies.
+There is a growing need for materials and chemical scientists with expertise and experience in predictive theory and modeling, driven by the goal to reduce the time to develop and deploy new materials and chemical systems as well as by remarkable advances in computer power, algorithms, data repositories, and data science.
+The BES activities in this area include the development of new, experimentally validated, software tools and associated data that contribute to a fully integrated approach from material discovery to applications, with an emphasis on research that will provide the foundations for new energy technologies.
 BES supports research that advances ab-initio and multiscale methods for materials and chemical processes and underpins the development of user friendly software that captures the essential physics and chemistry of relevant systems.

-Applications should focus on opportunities for graduate students in advanced theory and multiscale computational techniques in chemistry and materials science including first principles methods, implementation of new mathematics and algorithms, time dependent response, Monte Carlo and molecular dynamics, data mining, and code generation or optimization on next generation computer systems.
+Applications should focus on opportunities for graduate students in advanced theory and multiscale computational techniques in chemistry and materials science including first principles methods, implementation of new mathematics and algorithms, time dependent response, Monte Carlo and molecular dynamics, data mining, artificial intelligence, and code generation or optimization on next generation computer systems.